awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.access-control.md

 ## Using a Custom IAM Policy<a name="USER_PerfInsights.access-control.custom-policy"></a>

-You can grant access to Performance Insights by creating or modifying a user\-managed IAM policy\.
+For users who don’t have full access with the `AmazonRDSFullAccess` policy, you can grant access to Performance Insights by creating or modifying a user\-managed IAM policy\.
 When you attach the policy to an IAM user or role, the recipient can use Performance Insights\.

 **To create a custom policy**